tfzhang006/paper-reading/Learning 3D Part Assembly from a Single Image.md

 ## Summary

 ## Research Objective
 To solve a novel problem, single-image-guided 3D part assembly.
+We aim to learn generalizable skills that allow robots to autonomously assemble unseen objects from parts
 ## Background and Problems

 ## Methods